Docklands Light Railway extension to Thamesmead: Background

 Following the approval of the Silvertown Tunnel in 2018, local campaigners pushed for public transport improvements in the area.
+In March 2018, the Mayor's Transport Strategy proposed an extension of the DLR towards Thamesmead and Barking town centre.

 Plans for development in Thamesmead continued, with Peabody and Lendlease announcing an £8bn regeneration project in 2019 with over 11,500 new homes to be built.
 Developers on the south side of the river also pushed for development, with Aberdeen Standard Investments proposing the redevelopment of Gallions Reach Shopping Park.

 Formal proposal

 In December 2019, a DLR extension to Thamesmead was formally proposed by TfL as part of the draft Thamesmead and Abbey Wood OAPF, with proposed stations at Armada Riverside in Beckton and Thamesmead.
 An extension of the DLR was proposed instead of an extension of the Overground from Barking Riverside, as an Overground extension would have lower connectivity benefits, cost more to operate, have a low frequency of trains (4 per hour) and a construction cost twice as much as a DLR extension as the gradients required to cross the River Thames would require large scale tunnelling works when compared to the DLR.

 In September 2020, the extension was included in the long term funding submission by TfL to HM Government.
 The document noted that the extension would cost around £800m, with completion between 2026 and 2030.
 Following adoption of the OAPF in late 2020, further feasibility and technical work began, funded wholly by landowners and local boroughs.
 In 2022, the extension was included in the draft London Borough of Newham Local Plan, which proposed "a new city district" at Beckton Riverside, connected by the extension.

+In June 2023, the Strategic Outline Business Case for the extension was submitted to HM Government.
+It noted that a DLR extension to Thamesmead could allow between 25,000 and 30,000 homes to be constructed.
+Three options would be considered in the next stage: